keyvan-amiri/PGTNet/README.md

 For training use commands like:

 `python main.py --cfg configs/GPS/bpic2015m1-GPS+LapPE+RWSE-ckptbest.yaml run_multiple_splits [0,1,2,3,4] seed 42`

-(Note: Replace the configuration file name, and seed number)
+(Note: replace the configuration file name, and seed number)

 _<a name="part2-4">2.4.
 Inference with GPS graph transformer networks:</a>_

 The inference can be similarly achieved.
-To do so, use commands like (replace the configuration file name, and seed number):
+To do so, use commands like:

 `python main.py --cfg configs/GPS/bpic2015m1-GPS+LapPE+RWSE-ckptbest-eventinference.yaml run_multiple_splits [0,1,2,3,4] seed 42`

-(Note: Replace the configuration file name, and seed number)
+(Note: replace the configuration file name, and seed number)